 - All players (youth, middle school, high school) are expected to attend all mandatory practices.
 While Philly Blast HIGHLY encourages dual-sport and multi-activity participation, it is the player’s responsibility to be committed to the program and communicate in advance if a conflict should arise.

-- High school players expecting to miss a mandatory event should fill out the online absence request form as soon as possible.
+- High school players expecting to miss a mandatory event should contact Josie AND Julie in writing as soon as possible.
 If your absence is not excused, your playing time will be significantly affected at the next tournament (up to 50 minutes or 1 game).

 - An excused absence might include: attending a wedding, funeral or college graduation of a close family member; attending a significant religious event; attending a mandatory high school activity, provided there is no alternative option available; taking the SAT/ACT; participating as a player in one’s high school athletic events; attending critical college recruiting activities (camp, clinic, visit).